To Heal the World,

 Geneen Marie Haugen

 Geneen Marie Haugen is a writer, wilderness wanderer, scholar and guide to the intertwined mysteries of nature and psyche with the Animas Valley Institute.
 She serves on the faculty of the Esalen Institute, Schumacher College and the Fox Institute for Creation Spirituality.
 Her writing has appeared many journals and books, including Spiritual Ecology: The Cry of the Earth; Thomas Berry: Dreamer of the Earth; Parabola Journal; Ecopsychology Journal; DailyGood.org; Kosmos Journal; High Country News; and others.
 She now lives amid the creatures and features of southern Utah’s sandstone labyrinth.

-Victoria Loorz, a pastor and certified Spiritual Director, has been inviting people deeper into their true identities and a more intimate experience of God for more than 25 years.
-She is the co-founder, with her son Alec, of the non-profit Kids Vs. Global Warming and the iMatter Campaign.
-She founded the Ojai Church of the Wild in California and convened the first gathering of the Wild Church Network, a movement of spiritual leaders who bring worship outside church walls.
+Victoria Loorz, a Wild Church pastor in Bellingham WA, has been inviting people deeper into their true identities and a more intimate experience of God in nature for more than 25 years.
+A former climate activist and “indoor pastor,’ she recognized that her two careers were not separate.
+After founding the first Church of the Wild in Ojai, California, she began the Wild Church Network and Seminary of the Wild, a training program to re-Wild the Christian story and calling.
 She leads the development of the Sacred Ground Initiative for Kairos Earth.

-At this stage this initiative is seeking partnerships, alliances, and collaborations with the greatest diversity of voices and ways of spiritual ecology.
-This movement will take root through us — gaining strength as we connect, tell the stories, gather together, and build relationships with each other and to our common home.
+At this stage this initiative is seeking partnerships, alliances, and collaborations with the greatest diversity of voices and ways of connection to the land.